telerik/xaml-docs/controls/radrichtextbox/features/commands.md

 You can also use the functionality provided by the __RadRichTextBoxRibbonUI__ class in order to get the event handling out of the box.

->tipThe __RadRichTextBoxRibbonUI__ provides you with a fully predefined UI for RadRichtextBox.
+>tipThe __RadRichTextBoxRibbonUI__ provides you with a fully predefined UI for RadRichTextBox.
 To learn how to use it read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).

 If you are building your UI manually, for example using a **RadRibbonView** control, you have to only bind the command to the __RadRichTextBoxRibbonUI__.__RichTextCommand__ attached property of the desired __RadRibbonView__ control.
 Here is an example with a __RadRibbonToggleButton__.